 - Dishonored has the supercontinent Pandyssia.
 That's "pan" as in Pandaemonium and "dys" as in dystopia.
 The name means something like "all that is bad," which rather succinctly reflects the attitude the Empire of Isles has to the place.
 Not without reason, either.
-It's Darkest Africa taken Up to 11, a Death World where Everything Is Trying to Kill You from the smallest rat to the largest predator (and even the smallest rats aren't actually very small).
+It's Darkest Africa taken Up to Eleven, a Death World with Everything Trying to Kill You from the smallest rat to the largest predator (and even the smallest rats aren't actually very small).
 Almost everyone who goes there dies, or goes mad and then dies.

 - Team Fortress 2: Most of the maps have names appropriate for where hat-obsessed mercenaries kill one another on a constant basis (Badwater Basin, Double Cross, Offblast, etc.)

 - The Chronicles of Riddick: Escape from Butcher Bay.
 The administrators just had to name the prison "Butcher Bay" to make its nature abundantly clear.

 - Shay's story in Broken Age sees him visiting systems like "Danger System 5", and "Prima Doom".

 Shay: Danger System 5, I know of only four more dangerous places in the galaxy!